indigo-sword/project-octopus/tentacle-web/README.md

-What we want have is a sequence of nodes like this:
+What we want to have is a sequence of nodes like this:

 ![Nodes connected.
 Their incoming degree might be of 1 or more.
 No self loops.](images/graph.png)